Lombiq/GitHub-Actions/Docs/Workflows/Productivity/CreateJiraIssuesForCommunityActivities.md

 ## Setup

 You can use the workflow as demonstrated below.
 It's crucial to use the `pull_request_target` trigger instead of `pull_request`.
-The `pull_request` trigger does not activate for pull requests from forks, which is essential for this workflow to function as intended.
+The `pull_request` trigger does not activate for pull requests from forks, which is necessary for this workflow to function as intended.
+Note that while it's safe to run our `create-jira-issues-for-community-activities` workflow started by `pull_request_target`, you should be careful what else such workflows do, see [the official docs](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#pull_request_target).

 ```yaml
 name: Create Jira issues for community activities